 In January 2024, two other co-defendants – Srinivasa Kakkera and Abbas Saeedi – were sentenced in connection with the insider trading scheme.
 After pleading guilty to securities fraud and wire fraud conspiracy in September 2023, Kakkera was sentenced to 18 months in prison and ordered to forfeit nearly $2.5 million derived from the scheme, while Saeedi was sentenced to 5 months in prison and ordered to forfeit $700,000 in illegal profits.
 They were each additionally ordered to pay a $75,000 fine.

 In June 2024, Bhardwaj, Kakkera and Saeedi reached separate settlements with the SEC in which they agreed, among other things, to be permanently enjoined from federal securities violations.
-Their obligations to disgorge illegal profits and pay prejudgment interest were also deemed satisfied by the forfeitures made in their criminal cases.
+Their obligations to disgorge illegal profits and pay prejudgment interest were deemed satisfied by the forfeiture orders in their criminal cases.
 In June 2024, the SEC also voluntarily dismissed all charges against relief defendants – All US Tacos, Janya Saeedi, Gauri Salwan, and The Kakkera Family Trust – who had unintentionally benefitted from the scheme.

 SEC Litigation Release | SEC Complaint | Final Judgment – Patel| Final Judgment – Chitor | Notice of Voluntary Dismissal | Docket Entries – Final Judgments